FitriMakmor/algo-project/README.md

 # algo-project
-Economic Travel Planner using Python and Google APIs for Algorithm Design and Analysis Course Assignment
+:airplane: Economic Travel Planner using Python and Google APIs for Algorithm Design and Analysis Course Assignment

-#Algorithms used thus far
+## Algorithms used thus far

 * Travelling Salesman Problem
 * ~Dijkstra~